Ancient Athens and the Roman Republic

 President Donald Trump was impeached twice, the second time in early 2021 for "incitement of [the January 6] insurrection."
 Above, Speaker of the House Nancy Pelosi signs the article of impeachment on January 13 in front of the House impeachment managers.

-Basic Weaknesses in Accountability
+Weaknesses in Accountability

 There was an 18-month investigation, including 11 public hearings, related to the January 6 attack on the Capitol by a special committee of the House of Representatives.
 It found that Trump’s actions on and before that day constituted “a multipart plan to overturn the results” of the 2020 presidential election.
 The report stated this was the first time in the history of the United States a president had abused his powers to remain in office.
-The January 6 Committee made a formal referral to the Department of Justice recommending criminal indictments for contempt of Congress, obstruction of justice and incitement to insurrection.
-(See Resources for a link to the House Select Committee Report on the January 6 Attack on the United States Capitol.)
+The January 6 Committee made a formal referral to the Department of Justice recommending criminal indictments for contempt of Congress, obstruction of justice and incitement to insurrection (see Resources for a link to the House Select Committee Report on the January 6 Attack on the United States Capitol).

-Despite the example of Richard Nixon in the Watergate scandal, the presidency of Donald Trump shows basic weaknesses in the US system of accountability in confronting abuses of power compared to other major democracies.
+Notwithstanding the example of Richard Nixon in the Watergate scandal, the presidency of Donald Trump shows basic weaknesses in the US system of accountability in confronting abuses of power compared to other major democracies.

 Donald Trump subsequently was indicted on criminal charges in four cases — one local, one state and two federal cases — again a first in US history.